EraWu/jspsych-template/README.md

 ### Sandbox

+You don't need to set up Firebase, Firestore or Prolific to develop the experiment.
+This app comes built to start development immediately.
+There are primarily two toggles to help with sandboxed development, which are found in [`globalVariables.ts`](hosting/src/globalVariables.ts).

-When developing the experiment, you can set `const debug = true` in [`globalVariables.ts`](hosting/src/globalVariables.ts).
-This will increase the verbosity of the console output.
+- Setting `const debug = true` will increase the verbosity of the console output.

-Alternatively, you can force debugging mode by including `debug` as a URL Parameter, e.g. `https://mysite.web.app/?debug`
+  - Alternatively, you can force debugging mode by including `debug` as a URL Parameter, e.g. `https://mysite.web.app/?debug`

+- Setting `const mock = true` will make the app use a serverless emulator so that you don't have to set up Firestore before beginning development.

 # Configuration